robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "You have a right to your opinion," she said silkily.
 "The more information we have on what went wrong, the better able we are to prevent problems in the future.
 Whether you assist us in that is up to you."

 The blonde dropped the linen garment on the worktable and turned on her heels.
-Mara wordlessly picked up the chemise, folded it and inserted it at the bottom of the repair pile.
+Mara wordlessly picked up the chemise, folded it and inserted it at the bottom of the repair pile, which had accumulated that afternoon.

 "Whenever you can get to it," she said to Charlie.

 He nodded.

 Friday afternoons became design review sessions.
 Mara, Charlie and I would sit at her worktable, ledger open — I would take notes.

-The ways garments failed had started to emerge as patterns.
+Charlie's notes had translated into garment failure patterns.

 Charlie usually had the floor.